SenseNet/docs.sensenet.com/content/concepts/introduction/02-what-is-headless-cms.md

 metaDescription: "sensenet - What is a headless CMS"
 ---

 The concept of a headless content management system (CMS) is the trend of these past years.
 It is built as a content repository where you can store your content and reach it through RESTful APIs.
 It is reactive: another system requests the content as and when it is needed.
-Since it is a headless, there is no user interface (UI), giving you freedom to build it according to your requirements.
-Due to its API-first concept, it is easy to integrate and provides more freedom to developers to choose framework for their projects.
+Since it is headless, there is no user interface (UI), giving you freedom to build it according to your requirements.
+Due to its API-first concept, it is easy to integrate with and provides more freedom to developers to choose framework for their projects.

 # What is a headless CMS anyway?